Loading...

 Set your budget and commute plan

-Use BAH as one input into a comfortable total payment, then narrow neighborhoods by the drive to Nellis at your likely report time.
+Use BAH as one input into a comfortable total payment.
+Then narrow neighborhoods by the drive to Nellis at your likely report time.

 3. 3